-We’re not sure about “becoming” – it already is an imperative, in our view – but, in any case, The Economist has published a special report on lifelong learning that is well worth reading.
+We’re not sure about lifelong learning becoming and imperative – it already is an imperative, in our view – but, in any case, The Economist has published a special report on lifelong education that is well worth reading.
 It echoes many themes that are central to Leading the Learning Revolution as well as our writing and speaking in various places over the past several years.
 In this post, I highlight pieces of it that I find particularly interesting and relevant.

 Technology Is Playing Havoc

 There is little question that technology – particularly via automation – is playing havoc with the employment market.
 While many have pointed to this shift as creating even more need for formal higher education, The Economist report suggests a more complex picture.

 The returns to education, even for the high-skilled, have become less clear-cut.
 Between 1982 and 2001 the average wages earned by American workers with a bachelor’s degree rose by 31%, whereas those of high-school graduates did not budge, according to the New York Federal Reserve.
 But in the following 12 years the wages of college graduates fell by more than those of their less educated peers.
 Meanwhile, tuition costs at universities have been rising.

 While it is still generally advantageous to pursue high levels of formal education, the future for both low- and high-skilled workers looks increasingly uncertain.
 The report notes:

 … since 2000 the share of employment accounted for by high-skilled jobs in America has been falling.
 As a result, college-educated workers are taking on jobs that are cognitively less demanding, displacing less educated workers.

 The bottom line is that technology is changing the nature of most jobs and altering the specifics skills and tasks associated with them – often dramatically.
 The foundation of a college education, while still valuable, is increasingly insufficient.
 As the report puts it,